 There are many Champagne punch recipes and each has its own fruity flavor profile.
 The beauty of any of them is that the sparkling wine adds a fun and elegant flair to the drink that will impress anyone.
 They're perfect for any occasion, from Christmas and New Year's Eve to weddings and housewarming parties.

-This first Champagne punch recipe is perfect for any winter party, including the holidays.
-It is a blend of pomegranate and cranberry juices with a little cinnamon syrup to give it that seasonal flair.
+This particular Champagne punch recipe is ideal for any autumn or winter party, including the holidays.
+It is a blend of pomegranate and cranberry juices with a little cinnamon syrup to give it a fun seasonal touch.

 - Place a frozen ice ring in a punch bowl.

 - Add all of the ingredients except the wine and soda.